 Bobby comes to Next Up as a Soros Youth Justice Fellow with the Open Society Foundation.
-Through first hand experience with the system, being convicted at 17 as an adult to a mandatory minimum sentence of 70 months under ballot Measure 11, Bobby has a unique perspective.
-In this way he is connected to not only his immediate community of incarcerated and formerly incarcerated youth, but also the entire population of the state of Oregon.
-Bobby is excited to share his testimony, educating Oregonians who don’t understand or haven’t even heard of Measure 11.
-Bobby is community minded and will use this opportunity to reform the criminal and juvenile justice systems as a legacy for his incarceration, repairing harm to the community and to those still in the system and hoping for change.
-Bobby is from SE Portland, loves dancing, and the book that most deeply impacted his life is Michelle Alexander’s The New Jim Crow.
+Through first-hand experience with the criminal justice system, being convicted at 17 as an adult to a mandatory minimum sentence of 70 months under ballot Measure 11, he brings a unique perspective, experience, and passion for this work.
+Bobby grew up in SE Portland, is community-minded and wants to reform the criminal and juvenile justice systems as a legacy for his incarceration, repairing harm to the community and to those still in the system and hoping for change.
+He loves dancing, connecting with people, and the book that most deeply impacted his life is Michelle Alexander’s The New Jim Crow.

 Sanne brings meaningful social justice philanthropy experience from her activism with Social Justice Fund NW and Resource Generation.
 She is a white woman and holds a masters in public administration, with a focus on nonprofit management and environmental policy.
 She brings a willingness to help with literally any project. *Also serves on the Next Up Action Fund Board